Ethics, some thoughts

 My ethics

-Ethicists have worked for millenia to produce rules that can guide us in making the correct decision in any situation, but it seems to me that there are no rules that should ever be taken as absolutes, although several are very valuable.
+Ethicists have worked for millennia to produce rules that can guide us in making the correct decision in any situation, but it seems to me that there are no rules that should ever be taken as absolutes, although several are very valuable.
 There are always exceptions to rules in ethics.

 However, there are a few relevant philosophical rules to which I can think of no exceptions: